BlueStar03/destiny-saga/aetha-dreavi.md

 Cardinal Spirits
 The Spirits divide Threa into four cardinal directions: North, West, South, and East.
 Each of these regions is overseen by a Cardinal Spirit—either an Aetha or a Dreavi.

 Currently, the North and South Cardinals are Dreavi, while the East and West Cardinals are Aetha.
-Each Cardinal oversees everything within their domain: every Season, Realm, Bastion, Familiar, Wilds, and Scuttle under their direction answers to them.
+Each Cardinal oversees everything within their domain: every Season, Reach, Bastion, Familiar, Wilds, and Scuttle under their direction answers to them.

 In turn, the Cardinals answer only to the Elements themselves—even though the Elements are now absent.